wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Suey:** I'm Mr Suey, you must be my brother... the other Jedi?

 **Petra:** Firstly, I'm a woman, although I try not to deal in gender-specific stereotypes and fully respect the rights of anyone to be who they want to be.
 And secondly, Jedi???
-I wish I was, I'm a massive fan of the Jed _OWBB enters and she is stunned to see him.
-She points at the poster on the wall_ I don't believe it...
-It's you!
+I wish I was, I'm a massive fan of the Jed... _OWBB enters_ I don't believe it... _Petra points at the poster on the wall_ It's you!

-**Obi-Wan:** Goodness, that's a very old picture.
-Mr Suey, allow me to introduce you to your...
-Sister...
+**Obi-Wan:** Goodness, that's a very old picture. _He admires his former self and pouts at the audience, before remembering why they are there_.
+Mr Suey, allow me to introduce you to... your Sister...
 Princess Layabout.

 **Suey:** Oh wow, I've got a sister, hiya...

-**Layabout:** _totally uninterested_ Yeah, what-ever...
-I doubt we'll get on, you're nothing like me.
+**Layabout:** _totally uninterested_ Yeah, what-ever... _Looks him up and down very briefly_ I doubt we'll get on, you're nothing like me.

 _Then Dan Lothario comes through the tunnel complaining that his suit is covered in dust_.